mathigon/textbooks/content/fractals/content.md

             - j += 1;
         - i += 1;

+---
+> id: pascal-1

-Pascal’s Triangle can be continued downwards forever.
+{.fixme} Pascal’s Triangle can be continued downwards forever.
 The Sierpinski pattern will continue, producing bigger and bigger triangles.

 ---